ivaylo-matov/acg-tools-scripts/ReadMe.md

 # ACG Tools in Dynamo

-ACG Tools is a collection of Dynamo & Python scripts that automates various tasks in Revit.
+ACG Tools is a collection of 100 Dynamo & Python scripts that automates various tasks in Revit.
 Each tool helps architects work in efficient and consistent manner.
-To load the tools as buttons in a Revit you must isntall Dyno Browser and have access to the ACG's custom definitions.
+To load the tools as buttons in a Revit you must install Dyno Browser and have access to the ACG's custom definitions.

 ## Install all required components